 - Send Slack alert

-You can set an action to trigger in response to a new version release.- Select Actions in the left menu.
+You can set an action to trigger in response to a new version release or a new image digest (that is, a new image build following an update as shown in the image changelog).- Select Actions in the left menu.
 Then select Create Action and fill out the form as follows.

 - Name the action.